Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 **ResultSet.getDataFrameSchema(dbType: DbType): DataFrameSchema**

-## Schema retrieval for all non-system tables
+## Schema reading for all non-system tables

 These functions return a list of all [`DataFrameSchema`](schema.md) from all the non-system tables in the SQL database.
 They can be called with either a database configuration or a connection.